cniweb/ant-contrib/docs/http-state_type.md

 HttpState
 =========

-The &lt;httpState&gt; type allows the caller to create an HttpState instance, and add it as a reference, or be nested as a subelement of an &lt;httpClient&gt; element.
+The <httpState> type allows the caller to create an HttpState instance, and add it as a reference, or be nested as a subelement of an <httpClient> element.

 Parameters
 ----------